 For any indication on how mandatory Principal Adverse Impact indicators are used, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu

 What investment strategy does this financial product follow?

-Objective: This financial product seeks to achieve a positive return in all types of market conditions over the recommended holding period.
+Objective: This financial product seeks to achieve a positive return (measured in Euro) in all types of market conditions over the recommended holding period.